 I am thankful for the family, friends, colleagues and acquaintances who have been and are a part of my life — especially whenever I have needed their support.

 Speaking of support, the team of BoardingArea ensures that I do not have to spend time being concerned about the background issues inherent with operating a weblog — instead allowing me to write, to photograph, and to travel — and I am thankful for each and every one of them and the work they perform on a daily basis.
 I ensured that I let each and every one of them know just how thankful I am for them.
-A trip report to the House of Miles is forthcoming; and the building was listed for sale when I visited — more on that and the reasons why will be explained in a future article.
+A trip report to the most recently former House of Miles is still forthcoming; and the building was listed for sale when I visited — more on that and the reasons why will be explained in a future article.

-If you ever have the opportunity to meet in person my colleagues at BoardingArea, you will find that they are a great group of people — despite what you might think of their writing styles.
+If you ever have the opportunity to meet in person my colleagues at BoardingArea, you will find that many of them are a great group of people — despite what you might think of their writing styles.
 Regardless of all of the technological options available in which to communicate instantly, expressing thoughts and experiences with the written word is still one of the more difficult things to accomplish for so many reasons.
 I am thankful to be a part of this group of “bloggers.”